 You can view the Capsule collection online.
 Please check it out and let me know what you think!

-Join our list for style tips, first dibs on new products, special sales, and 20% off your first order!
+Join our list for style tips, first dibs on new products, and special sales!